 2. Create the Double Exposure Effect by Combining Two Images

 Let’s select the second photo for our composition.
 This can be some nice flower shot or cityscape, or anything abstract and intricate.
 For this tutorial, we’ll use this monochromatic nature scene of a forest by Samuel Rohl, which you can find at Unsplash.com.

 Place the image of the forest above the man’s portrait.
 Keeping the forest layer selected, press the Control key and click on the Layer Clipping Mask of the layer below (the one with the portrait).
 You will see the marching ants selection of the man’s silhouette on the forest layer.

-Press the Add vector mask button in the bottom of the Layers panel to hide the unneeded parts of the forest image.
+Press the Add vector mask button at the bottom of the Layers panel to hide the unneeded parts of the forest image.
 If you click on the chain icon between the image thumbnail and the mask thumbnail in the Layers panel, this will unlink the layer and its mask, so that you can move and rotate the image inside the mask without moving the whole layer.

-Select the layer which contains the cutout portrait with Clipping mask.
+Select the layer which contains the cutout portrait with a clipping mask.
 Make a copy (Control-J) and drag and drop it above the forest layer.